Martinez9991/SeleniumTesting/README.md

-Learning Selenium repo from 2021 with Java as the base
+Learning Selenium repo from 2021 with Java as it's the base